tiwo/puzzler/README.txt

-If your computer has an Intel/AMD 386-compatible processor (under any OS), you can use `Psyco <http://psyco.sourceforge.net/>`_ to accelerate processing by 50% to 300%.
+If your computer has an Intel/AMD 386-compatible processor (under any OS), you can use `Psyco <http://psyco.sourceforge.net/>`_ to accelerate processing by 1.5 to 3 times.
 Support is already built into Polyform Puzzler (a few trivial lines in ``puzzler/exact_cover.py``), so just install Psyco_ to enjoy the speed boost!

 Usage
 =====

+After unpacking and installing the Polyform Puzzler package, the applications in the ``bin`` directory can be used to solve puzzles.

+All of the puzzle applications support several command-line options.
+Use the "-h" or "--help" option to see a complete list.

 GNU/Linux, BSDs, Unix, Mac OS X, etc.
 -------------------------------------

-After unpacking and installing the Polyform Puzzler package, the applications in the ``bin`` directory can be used to solve puzzles.
 For example, type the following commands (in a shell) to solve the 3x20 pentominoes puzzle::